we're focused on a 2020 Blue Wave

 Holding the House

 It took an unprecedented Blue Wave to squeak out narrow wins in districts that Republicans had carried by double digits.
 Republicans only have to win back 18 seats to retake control of the House.
-Our Hold the House Slate currently has 10 Freshman who won their races by close margins.
+Our Hold the House Slate currently has 4 Freshman who won their races by close margins and 5 challengers who have a real shot at flipping their seats.
 We'll update our slate periodically, so that we are supporting the candidates who need it the most.
-Our slate will eventually include challengers striving to win additional red seats.

 Flipping the Senate

-We're supporting five Democratic challengers for the Senate.
+We're supporting six Democratic challengers for the Senate.
 That's the number we need to ensure that we are in the majority.
-Our slate includes races in Maine, Iowa, Colorado, Montana and North Carolina.
+Our slate includes races in Georgia, Iowa, Colorado, Montana and North Carolina.
 As with House candidates, we use the Cook Report, Sabato’s Crystal Ball, Inside Elections to identify competitive races where we feel we could have an impact.

 In most cases we'll support House and Senate challengers only after their primaries unless they are the sole Democratic candidate or the outcome is 99% certain.

 We want to help lay the groundwork for victory in 2020 by focusing on “high-impact” states, those that are likely to be decisive in determining who controls the House, Senate and White House.
-We're currently supporting grassroots groups doing voter registration, education and mobilization in the Michigan, Wisconsin, Pennsylvania, Florida, North Carolina and Arizona.
+We're currently supporting grassroots groups doing voter registration, education and mobilization in Michigan, Wisconsin, Pennsylvania, Florida, North Carolina and Arizona.
 Our high-impact states were picked by looking at current ratings from Cook, Sabato, Inside Elections and voting trends in 2016 and 2018.
-The grassroots groups are being funded through The Movement Voter Project.
+The grassroots groups are being funded through The Movement Voter Project, Fair Fight and the DSCC Legal Fund.

 Our goal is to remain agile in a changing environment and find the most effective ways for our community to invest their time and money to bring about the changes we need.